-Year 12 HT5 In Pure Maths, students will learn about/ develop skills of: • Integration In Applied Maths, students will learn about/ develop skills of: • Forces & Newton's laws End of topics tests for 1 hour after every topic Year 12 HT6 In Pure Maths, students will learn about/ develop skills of: Exponentials and logarithms In Applied Maths, students will learn about/ develop skills of: Kinematics 2 (variable acceleration) End of topics tests for 1 hour after every topic
+In Applied Maths, students will learn about/ develop skills of: • Forces & Newton's laws Year 12 HT6 In Pure Maths, students will learn about/ develop skills of: • Exponentials and logarithms In Applied Maths, students will learn about/ develop skills of: • Kinematics 2 (variable acceleration) End of topics tests for 1 hour after every topic

-Assessment(s) Extra-Curricular Options Term MEDIA Curriculum Content (assessment title, duration and approx date) (Places to visit; wider reading; clubs to join) Year 12 Mo edia Curriculum Overview: арргох иштеу class to join) Film Production Club Publishing Club Year 12 Unit Title: Introduction to Media Students will learn about/ develop skills of: Introduction to the theoretical framework of media analysis Introduction to key theorists Introduction to analysing texts Knowledge assessment for key terms and language Watch the TED talk Can you Spot the problem with these headlines? - here HT1 Summative Assessment: Topic test on print media including knowledge based and analysis essay based questions Go to the British Film Institute (BFI) and watch something from the National Archive The Guardian Media Supplement Unit Title: Media Language and Representation Film Production Club Year 12 Students will learn about/ develop skills of: Media Language and Representation and contexts in Advertising and Marketing Tide and Wateraid advertising and Kiss of the Vampire film poster Media Language and Representation and contexts in Music Videos - Beyonce "Formation" and Vance Joy "Riptide" Analysis of studied texts responding to exam style Publishing Club HT2 questions.
-Visit Museum of Brands Unit Title: Media Industries and Audiences and Contexts Film Production Club Year 12 HT3 Students will learn about/ develop skills of: • Media industries and contexts in Film - I, Daniel Blake Publishing Club Audiences and contexts in Advertising and Marketing - Tide print advert and Super.
+Term MEDIA Curriculum Content Assessment(s) Extra-Curricular Options

+(assessment title, duration and approx date) (Places to visit; wider reading; clubs to join) Year 12 M edia Curriculum Overview: Year 12 HT1 Unit Title: Introduction to Media Students will learn about/ develop skills of: Introduction to the theoretical framework of media analysis Introduction to key theorists Introduction to analysing texts Knowledge assessment for key terms and language Summative Assessment: Topic test on print media including knowledge based and analysis essay based questions Film Production Club Publishing Club Watch the TED talk Can you Spot the problem with these headlines? - here Go to the British Film Institute (BFI) and watch something from the National Archive The Guardian Media Supplement Year 12 HT2 Unit Title: Media Language and Representation Students will learn about/ develop skills of: • Media Language and Representation and contexts in Advertising and Marketing - Tide and Wateraid advertising and Kiss of the Vampire film poster • Media Language and Representation and contexts in Music Videos - Beyonce "Formation" and Vance Joy "Riptide" Analysis of studied texts responding to exam style questions.
+Film Production Club Publishing Club Visit Museum of Brands Year 12 HT3 Unit Title: Media Industries and Audiences and Contexts Students will learn about/ develop skills of: Media industries and contexts in Film - I, Daniel Blake Audiences and contexts in Advertising and Marketing - Tide print advert and Super.
 Human.
-Tokyo 2020 advertising PPE on Component 1 Section A Visit Museum of Brands Media industries and audiences and contexts in Video Games - Assassin's Creed franchise Visit British Film Institute
+Tokyo 2020 advertising Media industries and audiences and contexts in Video Games - Assassin's Creed franchise PPE on Component 1 Section A Film Production Club Publishing Club Visit Museum of Brands Visit British Film Institute Video Game exhibition at V&A